Under pressure, Trump orders FBI Kavanaugh probe, causing week delay

 Trump indicated he was sticking with Kavanaugh, saying he has not thought “even a little bit” about replacing him.

-With tempers flaring, the committee advanced the nomination 11-10 along party lines.
+With tempers flaring, the Judiciary Committee advanced the nomination 11-10 along party lines.
 The Senate formally moved to open debate on Kavanaugh’s nomination later on Friday in a move agreed to by both parties, setting the stage for a planned final vote on confirmation at the end of next week.

 “This is a nomination that deserves to move forward,” Senate Majority Leader Mitch McConnell said.